 This page is for outgoing Warwick students interested in going abroad to study (mathematics) for a year.
-Here is information for incoming students coming to Warwick with the Erasmus program.
+Click here for information for incoming students coming to Warwick with the Erasmus program.

 In general teaching at the partner institutions is in the local language (see below).
 It is normally expected that students applying for an Erasmus+ placement will already have basic competence in the relevant language (for example from school, or by taking language modules as options since arriving at Warwick).